voiceittech/VoiceIt2-React-Native-Demo/README.md

   };
   ```
 ### Running the Demo
-After the configuration step, open terminal/cmd and cd into the folder voiceItReactNative.
+After the configuration step, open terminal/cmd and cd into the root directory.
 We have to install the react-native modules before running the application.
 Type:
 ```
 npm install
 ```